mstimberg/hackathon_philippe/Readme.md

 ## How to Edit to App and update it on Philippe's computer

 When you push a commit to main, the Github CI/CD triggers the build of the executable files for all platforms.
-For Philippe's computer, use the "latest" .exe.
+For Philippe's computer, use  `GUI_Philippe_windows-latest.exe`.
+You can find under the Actions tab, clicking on the latest commit and scrolling down.

 You can download this .exe on Philippe's computer and run it to get the app.
 Replace the previous version so that the Communicator 5 Home Screen shortcut points to the latest version of the .exe.